elfarsaouiomar/scan-jira-endpoints/README.md

-*sometimes you get an jira instance and you want to test all endpoints , it's really hard to do it manually , this tool will help you to reduce time and test all endpoint for you*
+*sometimes you get a jira instance and you want to test all endpoints , it's really hard to do it manually , this tool will help you reduce time and test your all endpoints.*

 ### Intallation